1nc1pher/1nc1pher/README.md

 - 👋 Hi, I’m Arafat Bin A Sattar, a computer science student from Bangladesh.
 I am currently a fresher at Bangladesh University of Engineering and Technology.
 - 👀 I’m interested in learning computer science and artifical intelligence.
 I want to work with talented developers on various projects and learn from the experience.
-- 🌱 I’m currently learning structured programming language and discrete mathematics
+- 🌱 I’m currently learning structured programming language and discrete mathematics.
+I am working on a game project using opengL graphics librery to improve my understanding of structured programming language.
 - 💞️ I’m looking to collaborate on full stack development projects and game projects.
 - 📫 How to reach me : mail me at 2305103@ugrad.cse.buet.ac.bd or inan2005abas@gmail.com
 - 😄 Pronouns: He/Him